-There is an area at risk of surface water flooding towards the north-east corner of the site but no residential/care properties are proposed in this area.
-The proposed layout of residential/care properties on the site and the surface water drainage strategy can be designed to mitigate any risks.
+There is an area at risk of surface water flooding towards the west side of the site but no residential properties are proposed in the high and medium risk area.
+The proposed layout of residential properties on the site and the surface water drainage strategy can be designed to mitigate any risks.